Counselling for men - Therapy for toxic masculinity

 Toxic masculinity consists of harmful and unnatural beliefs about men.
 Some of these views are just wrong.
 Most of these are based on the false view that men are superior to women when it comes to tolerance of any kind.
 If they are likely to be any different, they may be labeled to have the unmanly traits.
 For men who believe in masculinity to depend on being rough and tough, this is a big insult.
 Toxic masculinity does more harm than good most of the time.
 For example, during court cases where a child’s guardian is selected, men hold back their genuine wishes just because they do not want to look weak.
 This results in emancipation and once the father puts up no fight, it is unlikely anyone will be convinced of his emotions.

 This view sinks in boys’ minds during puberty.
 Their tears and expression of emotions will be treated with statements such as ‘stop complaining like a little girl’.
 Eventually, what goes into a little boy’s head is that girls cry.
 Boys don’t.
 Boys are tough.
 If a boy cries, he is like a girl.
 Instead, he can or should be angry.
 Shout and fight and show arrogance cause that is what men do.
 When children grow up around these environments, it is inevitable that these thoughts drag on into their adult lives.
 They end up abusive parents and husbands, unable to share their feelings and be another one’s go-to person.

 Most of the time men that are victims of toxic masculinity are the reason most of the other men find it hard to reveal their helpless situations.
 If their best buddy is going to judge him for struggling, how will the rest of the world react?

 What does counseling for men look like?

-I am sure as a ‘real man you have been told to solve your own problems.
-This may be the reason you are so ashamed to reach out for help.
-However, unresolved mental health issues may bring about chaos not just for you, but your family.
+I am sure as a real man you have been told to solve your own problems.
+This may be the reason why you don’t reach out for help.
+However, unresolved mental health issues may bring about hurt and upheaval not just for you, but your family.